 Mr Bond: The best action movies

-When that happens is still in the air, and James Bond’s producers have maintained that he’s still primarily a hero of the silver screen.
+Luckily, despite more than one pandemic-related delay, the movie got to have its theatrical run.
+Although it was rumoured that the movie would be limited to a digital release, James Bond’s producers maintained that he’s still primarily a hero of the silver screen.
 “We are committed to continuing to make James Bond films for the worldwide theatrical audience,” Barbara Broccoli and Michael G Wilson, producers on the James Bond franchise, said in a statement in May.